fatima-niazi/CyberSecurity-Projects/Network Analysis with Wireshark/README.md

-#  Day 2: Network Packet Analysis using Wireshark
+#   Network Packet Analysis using Wireshark

-This folder contains the Day 2 cybersecurity project focused on capturing and analyzing live network traffic using **Wireshark**.
+This folder contains my cybersecurity project focused on capturing and analyzing live network traffic using **Wireshark**.

 ---